mourner/yeahml/README.md

 # yeahml

-A tiny subset of YAML — a minimal amount necessary to be useful for static site generators and simple configuration. _Highly experimental and a work in progress_.
+A JavaScript parser for a tiny subset of [YAML](https://yaml.org/) — a minimal amount necessary to be useful for static site generators and simple configuration, while being small, strict and unambiguous.
+Inspired by [StrictYAML](https://github.com/crdoconnor/strictyaml). _Experimental and a work in progress_.

-## Elements
+## Key elements

 - [x] Key-value pairs (maps)
 - [ ] Lists (sequences)